Virgin of Almudena

-Before the victory parade celebrating their performance in the 21-22 Champions League, Real Madrid presented the Champions League trophy before the statue in the cathedral.

 Legends

 There are various legends regarding the icon.
 The legend has it that the statue was brought from the Holy Land in the year 38 by James (Santiago), the apostle and brother of John, and like all relics, was deemed holy and considered to have supernatural properties.

-One story is that in 712, prior to the capture of the town by advancing Muslim forces, the inhabitants of the town sealed the image of the Virgin inside the walls surrounding the town for its own protection.In the 11th century, when Madrid was reconquered by King Alfonso VI of Castile, the Christian soldiers endeavored to find the statue.
+One story is that in 712, prior to the capture of the town by advancing Muslim forces, the inhabitants of the town sealed the image of the Virgin inside the walls surrounding the town for its own protection.
+In the 11th century, when Madrid was reconquered by King Alfonso VI of Castile, the Christian soldiers endeavored to find the statue.
 After days of prayer, the spot on the wall hiding the icon crumbled, revealing the statue.

 Another legend is that as Christian soldiers approached the town, they had a vision of Mary imploring them to allow her to lead them into the city.
 Again, the miraculous crumbling of the wall occurred, with the icon showing an entry route through the walls.

+Recent

+Before the victory parade celebrating Real Madrid's 2021-22 La Liga and 2021-22 UEFA Champions League titles, team players and executives presented the trophies before the statue in the cathedral, presided over by the Archbishop of Madrid, Cardinal Carlos Osoro.